MockingbirdME/game_md/weapons_&_equipment/weapons.md

   - throw(Close Range: body, Range Increment: 2, Max Range: 2 x body, Range Penalty: 1 die and 1 damage), Notes: none.
 * Hand Axe: Reach: 2, Difficulty: 3, Parry: 2/-/1, Notes: may have a beak granting it an additional attack option.
   - Damage Type: P, Damage: Body-1, APV: Body-2, Additional Successes: 2 damage or 1 APV, Notes: none.
-  - Damage Type: P, Damage: Body-1, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: only if it has a beak, gain APV equal to damage when performing a power attack, add one penalty die to this attack, may use pick secondary skill.
+  - Damage Type: P, Damage: Body-1, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: _Pick_ only if it has a beak, may use pick secondary skill.
 * Battle Axe: Reach: 4, Difficulty: 4, Parry: 2/2/1, Notes: hand and a half, may have a beak granting it an additional attack option.
   - Damage Type: P, Damage: Body, APV: Body, Additional Successes: 2 damage or 1 APV, Notes: none.
-  - Damage Type: P, Damage: Body, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: only if it has a beak, gain APV equal to damage when performing a power attack, add one penalty die to this attack, may use pick secondary skill.
+  - Damage Type: P, Damage: Body, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: _Pick_ only if it has a beak, may use pick secondary skill.
 * Great Axe: Reach: 6, Difficulty: 6, Parry: 1/3/-, Notes: two handed, may have a beak granting it an additional attack option.
   - Damage Type: P, Damage: Body, APV: Body+1, Additional Successes: 2 damage or 1 APV, Notes: none.
-  - Damage Type: P, Damage: Body, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: only if it has a beak, gain APV equal to damage when performing a power attack, add one penalty die to this attack, may use pick secondary skill.
+  - Damage Type: P, Damage: Body, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: _Pick_ only if it has a beak, may use pick secondary skill.

 ### Common Pole Arms
 * Javelin: Reach: 4, Difficulty: 4, Parry: 2/3/1, Notes: _Thrust_ _trip_.